danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 ```
 The logic in the `draw()` function then is simply tried to draw the grey outter frame and load the image at the center by using the function `translate()`.

 To allow sufficient time to load the JSON file and able to get the file path, the conditional structure `if (getImg){}` is used.
-Upon the successful loading of an image (with the function `loadImage` and the corresponding callback `img`), Both the outter frame and the image are drawn on a canvas.
+Upon the successful loading of an image (with the function `loadImage` and the corresponding callback `img`), Both the outter frame and the image are drawn on the canvas.

 The outter frame and the image are only drawn once with the update of the status `imgLoaded`.
-For each draw frame, the program will analyze the image pixel by using the syntax `loadPixels()`, picking the random pixel and getting the corresponding pixel's x and y coordinates.
-From this selected pixel we can also get the rgb color values through `pixels[]` to further draw the colored line with the syntax `stroke()` and `line()`.
+For each draw frame, the program will analyze the image pixel by using the syntax `loadPixels()`, picking the random pixel and getting the corresponding pixel's x and y coordinates (using the variables `img_x` and `img_y`).
+From this selected pixel we can also get the rgb color values through `pixels[]` to further draw the colored line with the syntax `strokeWeight()`, `stroke()` and `line()`.

 This section with the pixel and color elements is to show how a computer processes and stores an image as a piece of data which is fundamentally different from how humans see and perceive it.
 It is also a way to demonstrate how an image object is being translated into numbers for computation, which is somewhat similar to the example of face tracking in Chapter 4 (Data Capture) in which a pixel can be clearly located at a scale beyond human perception.
 These machine ways of seeing may help to understand more contemporary applications like tracking technology and even computer vision that employs machine learning techniques in which images are regarded as training data.